Japan's Social Democratic Party looks to the past in picking Mizuho Fukushima for top post | The Japan Times

 Fukushima is widely regarded to be cautious about a proposed merger with the major opposition Constitutional Democratic Party of Japan.

-At the day’s meeting, Fukushima was elected without a contest in a party leadership election held in line with the expiration on Sunday of the term of her predecessor, Seiji Mataichi.
+At the day’s meeting, Fukushima was elected in an uncontested party leadership vote held in line with the expiration on Sunday of the term of her predecessor, Seiji Mataichi.

 “I will work hard for the public by giving a boost to the SDP,” Fukushima told reporters.